Configure a Linux Python app for Azure App Service

 By default, the base container image includes only the Flask web framework, but the container supports other frameworks that are WSGI-compliant and compatible with Python 3.6+, such as Django.

-To install additional packages, such as Django, create a requirements.txt file in the root of your project that specifies your direct dependencies.
+To install other packages, such as Django, create a requirements.txt file in the root of your project that specifies your direct dependencies.
 App Service then installs those dependencies automatically when you deploy your project.

 The requirements.txt file must be in the project root for dependencies to be installed.
 Otherwise, the build process reports the error: "Could not find setup.py or requirements.txt; Not running pip install."
 If you encounter this error, check the location of your requirements file.